malb/batzenca/readme.rst

 Prerequisites
 -------------

-* Batzenca relies on `PyMe <http://pyme.sourceforge.net/>`_ for talking to GnuPG.
+* BatzenCA relies on `PyMe <http://pyme.sourceforge.net/>`_ for talking to GnuPG.
 However, this project appears to be dead and public-key export is broken in PyMe.
-Hence, the following patch needs to be applied in order to use batzenca with PyMe
+Hence, the following patch needs to be applied in order to use BatzenCA with PyMe

   .. code-block:: diff